List of unproduced films based on Marvel Comics imprints publications: Men in Black 4

 Both Will Smith and Tommy Lee Jones have said that they would "consider" appearing in a fourth Men in Black film.
 Jones said it would be "easy to pick up where we left off.
 We know what we are doing, we know how to do it.
 It's just a hell of a lot of fun".
 In July 2012, Columbia chief executive Doug Belgrad said: "We're very pleased with the financial performance of Men in Black 3, and we believe it is an ongoing franchise.
 We're going to do [another one], but we don't have clarity yet on how it should be done".
 Director Barry Sonnenfeld said: "Will's kind of really smart, but as I said, kind of really annoying, too much energy.
-When he would get too rambunctious, I would tell him save that for Men in Black 4, Will is out and [his son] Jaden Smith is in … if we continue on this path, it won't be released until 2032 but it will be damn good".
+When he would get too rambunctious, I would tell him save that for Men in Black 4, Will is out and [his son] Jaden Smith is in ... if we continue on this path, it won't be released until 2032 but it will be damn good".
 Will Smith said: "Jaden is already 13 years old, so he's at that mythological boys age, you know–it's time for his bro-mitzvah.
 So he's right at that place ...
 He's ready to test me so he can't come anywhere near my movies right now!"
 In early 2013, Oren Uziel was writing a Men in Black 4 screenplay for Sony Pictures.
 In September 2015, series producers Walter Parkes and Laurie MacDonald stated the series would be rebooted as a trilogy, most likely without the involvement of Will Smith and Tommy Lee Jones.
-As of 2022, no further developments regarding the sequel have been announced.